gourmetjs/gourmet-ssr/docs/tutorial-6.md

 Environment=NEWS_API_KEY=0123456789abcdef0123456789abcdef
 ```

-Run the following commands to enable the custom services to start at system boot
+Run the following commands to enable the custom services to start at system boot.

 ```text
 sudo systemctl enable port-redirect